Ireland’s grandest castle hotel, with a history going back to the early 13th century, Ashford Castle is set in 350 acres of beautiful parkland.

 Grandeur, formality and tranquillity are the essential characteristics, first seen in immaculately maintained grounds and, once inside, in a succession of impressive public rooms that illustrate a long and proud history - panelled walls, oil paintings, suits of armour and magnificent fireplaces.

-Accommodation varies considerably and each room in some way reflects the special qualities of the hotel.
-The best guest rooms, and the luxurious suites at the top of the castle - many with magnificent views of Lough Corrib, the River Cong and wooded parkland - are elegantly furnished with period furniture, some with enormous and beautifully appointed bathrooms; others have remarkable architectural features, such as a panelled wooden ceiling discovered behind plasterwork in one of the suites during renovations (and now fully restored).
+Guest rooms, and the luxurious suites at the top of the castle - many with magnificent views of Lough Corrib, the River Cong and wooded parkland - are elegantly furnished with period furniture, some with enormous and beautifully appointed bathrooms; others have remarkable architectural features, such as a panelled wooden ceiling discovered behind plasterwork in one of the suites during previous renovations (and now fully restored).

 The hotel’s exceptional amenities include a neo-classical fitness centre, and the extensive activities outdoor pursuits available on the estate and are conveniently detailed.